logicalclocks/logicalclocks.github.io/docs/user_guides/projects/git/repository_actions.md

 # Repository actions
+## Introduction
+This section explains the git operations or commands you can perform on hopsworks git repositories.
+These commands include commit, pull, push, create branches and many more.
 !!! warning "Beta"
     The feature is currently in Beta and will be improved in the upcoming releases.